 Adjournment.
 The examination can be rescheduled after a period of time not exceeding six months.

 Conditional failure.
 The student may be given another opportunity to take the examination after completing additional course work, independent study, or research.
 The Graduate College must be informed of the conditional failure, and the committee chair will indicate that the student is to be given a second examination within one year after the first examination.

-Upon successfully passing the Ph.D.
-Preliminary Examination, the Ph.D. candidate enters Stage III as a doctoral candidate.
-A doctoral candidate must normally complete all degree requirements within 7 years of first registering in the Graduate College or within 6 years if entering with a master's degree from another institution.
-Petitions for extensions must be filed on a semester basis with the recommendation of the Ph.D.
-Committee and are carefully scrutinized at both the Departmental and Graduate College level.
+Upon successfully passing the PhD Preliminary Examination, the student enters Stage III as a doctoral candidate.
+The expectation is that students will complete all degree requirements within 5 years of entering the graduate program.
+Students requesting financial support beyond the fifth year must petition the GAC and demonstrate substantial progress toward completion of their degrees.
+The Graduate College places additional limits on time to the degree.
+Petitions for extensions beyond these Graduate College deadlines must be filed on a semester basis with the recommendation of the PhD Committee carefully scrutinized at both the Departmental and Graduate College level.

 Requirements for Stage III are:

 Completion of a cumulative 96 hours of coursework

 Completion of the dissertation